ethereum/consensus-specs/specs/phase0/p2p-interface.md

 recent block referenced in the weak subjectivity state.

-*Note*: Although clients that bootstrap from a weak subjectivity checkpoint can begin participating in the networking immediately, other peers that are actively block syncing MAY disconnect and/or temporarily ban such an un-synced or semi-synced client.
+*Note*: Although clients that bootstrap from a weak subjectivity checkpoint can begin participating in the networking immediately, other peers MAY disconnect and/or temporarily ban such an un-synced or semi-synced client.

 Clients MUST respond with at least the first block that exists in the range, if they have it,